Brawn GP: BGP 001

 The BGP 001 was originally designed with the intention of becoming the Honda RA109.
 In fact, owing to the poor performance of the Honda team in 2008, the team made a relatively early start in designing the 2009 car.
-However, following Honda's withdrawal, development of the car continued, in the hope that the team would be somehow rescued.
+Following Honda's withdrawal, development of the car continued in the hope that the team would be somehow rescued.
 Eventually, the car was appropriated by the newly formed Brawn GP team, and modified to accommodate a Mercedes-Benz engine in place of the expected Honda engine.
 According to team CEO Nick Fry, the team would not have gone on to win the championship with the Honda engines, as according to him the Mercedes engine accounted for 50 percent of the team's upturn in performance.
-Jenson Button performed its shakedown – the car featuring white, fluorescent chartreuse yellow and black colours.
+Jenson Button performed its shakedown; the car featuring white, fluorescent chartreuse yellow, and black colours.
 The team gave the BGP 001 its first test at Circuit de Catalunya on 9 March 2009, topping the timesheets many times.

 With the testing moving to Circuito de Jerez, Brawn GP continued to set the pace, finishing the test leading two of the three tests.
-During an interview Brawn said there was more speed to come after he explained that '...The BGP 001 car is the result of 15 months of intensive development work and the team have been nothing less than fantastic in their commitment to producing two cars in time for the first race'.
-At the first race an official complaint was launched by four teams against the rear diffusers of the Williams FW31, Toyota TF109 and the Brawn BGP 001 on the grounds that they did not fall within the dimensions set out in the regulations, but after analysing the cars the race stewards reported that the cars were legal.
+During an interview, Brawn said there was more speed to come after he explained: "The BGP 001 car is the result of 15 months of intensive development work and the team have been nothing less than fantastic in their commitment to producing two cars in time for the first race."
+At the first race, an official complaint was launched by four teams against the rear diffusers of the Williams FW31, Toyota TF109, and the Brawn BGP 001 on the grounds that they did not fall within the dimensions set out in the regulations; after analysing the cars, the race stewards reported that the cars were legal.
 This ruling was appealed and the appeal was heard after the second race of the season.
+Motorsport's governing body ruled that the car was legal.
-However motorsport's governing body ruled that the car was legal.
-There was another complaint at Malaysia after which BMW Sauber joined the appeal after they were deemed legal, again.
-After the appeal the diffuser was deemed legal by the FIA.
-In Spain, the car received its first upgrades since Australia which were mainly to do with the different cooling requirements of the Mercedes engine and gave Brawn a 1–2, just as in Melbourne.

-Button used a single Brawn BGP 001 during the 2009 season, making the chassis designated "BGP 001-02" one of the most successful F1 chassis of all time (Rubens Barrichello drove the chassis "BGP 001-01" until it was damaged in a qualifying accident at the Singapore Grand Prix, after which he used "BGP 001-03" for the rest of the season).
-Ross Brawn retained ownership of chassis BGP 001-02, which was subsequently restored to operational condition and to the championship winning livery (following a period of the car being displayed in silver Mercedes livery) and ran up the hill at the 2016 Festival of Speed at Goodwood, UK.
-Jenson Button took ownership of chassis BGP 001-01 as a condition of his contract with Brawn GP in the eventuality that he won the championship, after a protracted legal battle with the subsequent team owners (Mercedes).
+There was another complaint at Malaysia after which BMW Sauber joined the appeal after they were again deemed legal.
+After the appeal, the diffuser was deemed legal by the FIA.
+In Spain, the car received its first upgrades since Australia; these were mainly to do with the different cooling requirements of the Mercedes engine, and gave Brawn a 1–2 just as in Melbourne.
+Button used a single Brawn BGP 001 during the 2009 season, making the chassis designated "BGP 001-02" one of the most successful Formula One chassis of all time; Barrichello drove the chassis BGP 001-01 until it was damaged in a qualifying accident at the Singapore Grand Prix, after which he used BGP 001-03 for the rest of the season.
+Ross Brawn retained ownership of chassis BGP 001-02, which was subsequently restored to operational condition and to the championship winning livery (following a period of the car being displayed in silver Mercedes livery) and ran up the hill at the 2016 Goodwood Festival of Speed.
+Button took ownership of chassis BGP 001-01 as a condition of his contract with Brawn GP in the eventuality that he won the championship, after a protracted legal battle with Mercedes, the subsequent team owners.
 Chassis BGP 001-03 was retained by Mercedes following their acquisition of the team.